THE SUN REDESIGN. – A QUICKFIRE UX REDESIGN

 - Not user-friendly – decreased accessibility throughout the website.

-FOR A START, considering this is a news website, I found the method of competitive analysis very useful.
-For the purpose of simplicity, I chose 5 competitor websites – The Boston Globe, The Washington Post, Sky News, The New York Times, and the Guardian and wrote down notes on where the competitors are better off in comparison to The SUN and where this website stands out.
+Considering this is a news website, I found the method of competitive analysis very useful.
+For the purpose of simplicity, I chose 5 competitor websites – The Boston Globe, The Washington Post, Sky News, The New York Times, and the Guardian As always, I wrote down notes on index cards about each product, and laid them side by side for a comparative study.
+I gained useful insights on how the website fares among the rest albeit not region centric.

 Each Problem is to be analyzed one after the other.
 I wanted to validate some of the concerns by doing a SWOT (Strengths, Analysis, Opportunities, Threats) analysis.
 This was done to identify the shortcomings while highlighting the positives of the current design.
 The SWOT analysis gave me an idea of where to focus on, given the product’s standing.

-I started the process by putting it out on paper.
+I started the day and the process of design process by putting it out on paper.
 I was not very keen on the software before getting a basic idea from the pencil sketches.
-I was split on which one should take precedence for the home page, given two distinct home pages.
+I was split on which one should take precedence as the base for the home page.
 This is when I used the technique of A/B testing.
 A/B testing is a great method to decide which out of a couple of designs would be more widely accepted.
-I managed to get an opinion on the type of design, and a decision was made to go with the flow and generate ideas along the way.
+I managed to get an opinion on the type of design (Family members to the rescue, again!) , and a decision was made to go with the flow and iterate ideas along the way.

-This is the basic outline of the home page.
+These are the basic outlines for the home page.
 For a start, I considered a card design as the prospect of sliders in the main page grabs the reader’s attention.
 The slider on the bottom of each section gives the reader an extra option to go over the cards on the slider.

-I used Balsamiq Mockups to create low fidelity mock-ups, once my pen-paper sketches were out of the way.
+I used Balsamiq Mockups to create medium fidelity mock-ups, once my pen-paper sketches were out of the way.
 I realized that the iterative process is an exhaustive process and each iteration brings in something unique.
-Additionally, the digital mockups were different in comparison to the ones done on paper.
+Additionally, the digital mockups were different in comparison to the ones done on paper as I was improving them iteratively.
+However, it was not all doom and gloom as my mind was racing with how to go through each page and improve the usability of each page.

 However, while transitioning from the Low-Fi wireframes to High-Fi Wireframes, I received feedback that color does not necessarily up the fidelity.
-Additionally, I dropped the idea of cards simply they were not in line with the goals of the personas and I went with a normal text-based approach instead.
-As it is a news-website, I went with a text-based approach.
+Additionally, I dropped the idea of a stacked image text approach because that shied away from the main motive of the redesign and did not fall in line with the goals of the persona.
+The slider based approach added with texts to grab the viewer’s attention was an idea that proved to be useful and enhanced its usability.

 The creation of an improved sitemap started the Prototyping Phase for this project.
 Initially, I created the new sitemap on paper but then I was quick to realize that doing it digitally would take lesser time and is more efficient than writing everything down.
 I searched online for tools that aid in the editing of sitemaps and I found GlooMaps and hence ended up using it.